MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-troubleshoot-virtual-machine-provisioning.md

 **Error description:** To successfully deploy a Linux VM in Azure, provisioning must be enabled on the image, and provisioning using `cloud init' must be enabled.

-**Suggested solution:** Make sure the Provisioning flags in the `/etc/waagent.conf` file have the following values:<!--Where is this file discussed in Azure VM provisioning?-->
+**Suggested solution:** Make sure the Provisioning flags in the `/etc/waagent.conf` file have the following values:<!--Where is this file discussed in relationship to Azure VM provisioning?-->

    | Capability                      | Required value                |
    |---------------------------------|-------------------------------|